Do You Need a High Credit Score to Secure a Business Loan?

 Alternative lenders like Greenbox Capital offer a number of funding options, including MCAs and invoice factoring, as well as more traditional funding options like collateral loans and term loans.
 Typically, these lenders will have more flexible approval requirements that are friendlier to businesses with lower credit scores, but funding amounts will be lower with shorter repayment terms and higher fees.

-Learn more about alternative small business funding.
+Learn more about alternative business funding

 4. Business credit cards